Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
+* Fix zombies traversing through barriers when there is board rebuilt
+* Fix Pack-a-Punch hintstring showing for other players for a frame when weapon becomes available to grab from Pack-a-Punch
+* Moon: fix sound for entering new zone playing for all players
+* Check out box glitch when grabbing a fire sale as the box is moving
+* Make cosmonaut not attracted to Gersch device after hacking Pack-a-Punch
+* Add collision boxes near invincibilty spots on maps
+* Moon: fix sliding sound keep playing when off object
+* Fix zombies sounds on classic maps to sound like they are coming from the correct direction
+* Turn off Der Riese easter egg song noises after they have been activated
+* Make betties place correctly on Der Riese bridge and new collision
 * Five: get wall barrier tear down sound and metal vent barrier rebuild sound from other maps working
 * Five: try linking powerups and meat to elevator if spawned in elevator
 * Use Sleepy when game crashes on map load